-There is also the Ecochurch South West group which helps churches across the South West to network and share good practice.
+We also work with the Ecochurch South West group which helps churches across the South West to network and share good practice.

 Bristol Cathedral's approach to sustainability